shapeshed/shapeshed.com/content/posts/page_zoom_and_css_typography.md

-{
-  "title": "Page zoom and CSS typography",
-  "date": "2008-10-09T00:00:00+01:00",
++++
+date = "2008-10-09T00:00:00+01:00"
-  "description": "With most browsers now using Page Zoom rather than just enlarging text is this the end of the road for em based typography?", "tags": [
+description = "With most browsers now using Page Zoom rather than just enlarging text is this the end of the road for em based typography?" tags = ["Browsers", "CSS", "Opinion"] title = "Page zoom and CSS typography"

-    "Browsers",
-    "CSS",
-    "Opinion"
-  ]
-}
++++

 ## Em based typography